 Not all stories will resonate with buyers and the chances are, a home is likely to have more than one story.

-Get to know the home’s history, collect a few stories for reference so you can cater your story to the audience.
+Get to know the home’s history, and collect a few stories for reference so you can cater your story to the audience.

 In a business built on relationships and trust, social proof matters.

 Social proof is key to influencing most buying decisions and this is no exception when it comes to buying a home.

 How to create social proof